Skip to Content

 Hard factory reset your Roku streaming device

-To do a factory reset on your Roku device using the Settings menu, follow these steps:
+To perform a hard factory reset on your Roku device, follow these steps:

 Pair remote from settings